XanthanGumm/SuperSimpleMH/README.md

 3) download SuperSimpleMH.zip from the releases
 4) download diablo 2 lod version 1.13c, you can download from here https://www.mediafire.com/file/3x7g0nuph242mu1/game.zip/file
 5) open settings.toml (in rpyc-d2-map-api folder), write the absolute path of diablo 2 lod folder that you've just downloaded
-6) from the project directory (SuperSimpleMH folder) execute "run.bat" as admin file, PRESS 1 and then ENTER
+6) from the project directory (SuperSimpleMH folder) execute "run.bat" as admin, PRESS 1 and then ENTER
 7) make sure there are no ERRORS

 ## SELF Setup